phcollignon/Arduino-Wood-Stove-Regulation/README.md

 Be sure you configured and tested as explained in previous steps.

-To start in automatic mode, put the right potentiometer to the maximum to the right (more than 80% clockwise) Check the values on the LCD (angle should be 90°, and drawing 100%)
+To start in automatic mode, put the right potentiometer to the maximum to the right (more than 80% clockwise) Check the values on the LCD (angle should be 90°, and draft 100%)

 ![config1](documentation/fire1.jpg)

 Start a fire, check the temperature.
 When the temperature goes up the desired temperature (consigneTemperature in the sketch) the valve should close.
 If the fire becomes too weak, the valve should open.
 If the fire becomes too strong, the valve should close again.
-I something goes wrong, use the potentiometer below 80% to be in manual mode or use the manual control of your wood stove.
+If something goes wrong, use the potentiometer below 80% to be in manual mode or use the manual control of your wood stove.

 ![config1](documentation/fire2.jpg)